Uber acquires alcohol delivery service Drizly for $1.1B

-San Francisco, Feb 3 (IANS) Ride-hailing major Uber has acquired alcohol delivery service Drizly in a deal worth $1.1 billion, and Drizlys marketplace will eventually be integrated with the Uber Eats app.
+San Francisco: Ride-hailing major Uber has acquired alcohol delivery service Drizly in a deal worth $1.1 billion, and Drizlys marketplace will eventually be integrated with the Uber Eats app.

 Drizly is the leading on-demand alcohol marketplace in the US, available in more than 1,400 cities.